kulics/koral/book-en/document.md

 E.g:
 ```
-_Number := 0
+_Number = 0
-Number(_Number): int # is equivalent to the above package #
+Number(_Number) int # is equivalent to the above package #
 ```

 # Interface Type
-In reality, we often use interfaces to specify specific rules, and people or things can do things according to the expected rules.
+In reality, we often use protocols to specify specific rules, and people or things can do things according to the expected rules.
 We often need to do this in the programming language.
 This function is the interface.

 The interface specifies the methods and properties necessary to implement a particular function, allowing the structure to comply.